Pythagora-io/pythagora/README.md

   Generate 90% code coverage with integration tests in 1 hour
 </p>
 <br>
-Pythagora is a tool that generates integration tests for your Node.js app by recording server data without you having to write a single line of code.
+Pythagora is a tool that generates integration tests for your Node.js app by recording server activity without you having to write a single line of code.